KristofferKarlAxelEkstrand/KristofferKarlAxelEkstrand/README.md

 ### [Mighty Morphin Mathemagical Wavetables](https://github.com/KristofferKarlAxelEkstrand/mighty-morphin-mathemagical-wavetables)

+A Python-based project for generating synthesizer wavetables using mathematics, designed to welcome first-time open-source contributors.
+Explore practical applications of trigonometric functions (sine, cosine) and radians while learning data manipulation and waveform synthesis.
+The project is optimized for AI-assisted development and includes a fully configured VS Code workspace for an excellent developer experience.
+Perfect for anyone interested in the intersection of audio synthesis, DSP, programming, and mathematics.

 ### [Edison Python Scripts](https://github.com/KristofferKarlAxelEkstrand/Edison-Python-Scripts)

 Handy scripts to extend and automate workflows in FL Studio's Edison audio editor.